 Counseling is the psychological equivalent of visiting one’s family doctor for medical illnesses.
 The counseling department treats illnesses and disorders of the psyche, including depression and anxiety.
 The counselor also helps students with adjustment disorders related to change and stress.
 These may include being a first-time college student; juggling school, work, and parenting; peer conflict; poor academic performance; or a life change such as a relationship ending.
 Other reasons to see the counselor may include low self-esteem, poor communication skills, or learning effective problem-solving.
 For those who need specialized or long-term treatment, referrals will be made, with student permission, to a local provider in El Dorado.

-Students may be referred to the counselor through the Behavioral Review Team process, following a complaint or concern for a student’s wellbeing.
-Students can also be referred non-formally by faculty or staff by phone for issues that do not pose a serious threat to the student or others.
+Students may be referred to the counselor through the Behavioral Incident Report process following a complaint or concern for a student’s wellbeing.
+Faculty or staff can also refer students non-formally for issues that do not pose a serious threat to the student or others.
 The counselor will then contact the student and set up an appointment.